 Using Rogaine may cause some serious side effects.
 You may have to stop and discontinue use for reasons that have been reported such as:

 I am only answering this question because people are really asking: Does rogaine work on black hair?
 My answer is always the same, race or hair color has nothing to do with the problem of hair loss or the solution of hair loss.
-People may disagree by saying traction alopecia is usually seen in black women (as said in my traction alopecia text book) but I argue that anyone who braids hair regularly can see the same hair loss results and many do now that hair extensions are used by a variety of different women.
+People may disagree by saying traction alopecia is usually seen in black women (as said in my traction alopecia text book) but anyone who braids hair regularly can see the same hair loss results and many do now that hair extensions are used by a variety of different women.

 So, no, unfortunately rogaine does not work for everybody.

 About 60% of people in the clinical studies saw positive regrowth results.

 Saw palmetto hair loss regrowth, dosage use and benefit studies!

 Apr 21, 19 06:36 AM